Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-5.rst

    []
    []

-We can fill these list with our preferred colors or colormaps.
+We can fill these lists with our preferred colors or colormaps.
 For example:

 .. code-block:: python